Introduction

 California Residents

 Under the California Consumer Privacy Act (CCPA), California residents have additional rights.
 We do not sell personal information.
-For more details about categories of information collected and purposes, contact privacy@trakyo.io.
+For more details about categories of information collected and purposes, contact [email protected].

 European Union Residents

+Under the General Data Protection Regulation (GDPR), EU residents have enhanced rights.
+Our legal basis for processing includes consent (for marketing communications), legitimate interests (for analytics, attribution, and fraud prevention), and contract fulfillment (for Customer services).
 You may lodge a complaint with your local supervisory authority if you believe your rights have been violated.